 David and I regularly get together with our friends, Ashley and Adam.
 Ashley is mostly vegetarian.
 Adam is not.
 They were talking recently about a new restaurant in town, where they were checking out the menu.
 The menu was foodie-central with a who’s who of animal parts.

 After perusing the menu in the restaurant’s window and noting there wasn’t a single plant-based item on offer, they made room for the person behind them who was also scoping out the place.

 Ashley said to Adam, “Well, I guess we’ll go to the restaurant down the road where they have vegetarian options.”
 The other guest chimed in, “Yep, that’s where I’m going too.
 I’m also vegetarian.”
 With that, the three of them headed on their way.

-While restaurants are obviously not obligated to appeal to every demographic, preference, and dietary choice, Ashley and Adam’s story made me think about why it’s in a restaurant’s interests to label the dishes that are veganizable and put at least one interesting vegan option on the menu.
+While restaurants are obviously not obligated to appeal to every demographic, preference, and dietary choice, Ashley and Adam’s story made me think about why it’s in a restaurant’s interests to add vegan labels on the menu for dishes that are veganizable.
+And they are even better served by putting at least one interesting vegan option on the menu.

 Vegans have a trickle up effect.

 Whether it’s a married couple, friends gathering for dinner, or a large family get together, in all relationships people try to find common ground at mealtimes.

 David isn’t a fan of gravy, barbecue, or sauerkraut.
 I love all of those foods, but when I’m making dinner for the two of us, I keep those off the menu or add them to my own individual plate after we dish up.

 Similarly, when we’re getting together with non-vegan friends at a restaurant, I don’t recommend a steakhouse, where David and I are unlikely to find anything interesting.
 Instead, I’ll suggest the local pizza place, a couple of Indian restaurants, the Mediterranean place… That way I know we’ll all be satisfied.